ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/custom-domain-cert.md

 you will need to contact the parent zone's administrators to set this up.
 If in doubt, don't hesitate to get in touch with us in `#ask-cloud-platform`.

+Please note, once you setup the NS records, you'll be delegating control of the zone to the Cloud Platform.
+Hostnames used by your services (using `Ingresses`) will be automatically managed by the cluster.

+If you wish to create custom records in your zone you can do so by defining them in the [environments repository][env-repo] using the terraform [`aws_route53_record`][tf-route53-record] resource.

 ##### Obtaining a certificate

 1. Create the `Certificate` resource, filling in any placeholders with your